xlcollaborative/xlf-agreement/agreement.md

 3.  a World Wide Web or other Internet address where contributors can review the first contribution they are offering

+4.  copies of, or World Wide Web links to, the terms of this agreement and the current statements of [license criteria](#license-criteria) and [communication system](#communication-system)

 ### Admission

 For a candidate to become a contributor, an existing contributor must follow each of these steps, one after another, in order: